-The puzzle was why; why was Robert the target of this deluge of gold fingers.
+The puzzle for Robert was why; why was Robert the target of this deluge of gold fingers.
 Was he being set-up to take a fall for some fraudulent event perpetrated by someone at the big mine?
 Was it something or someone in Robert's past now trying to get back at him.
 Sooner or later he was going to have to tell someone else about these finds.
 He resolved to make that happen sooner rather than later.
-He started to hatch a plan that would maybe expose the reason behind the mystery.
+He started to devise a plan that would cover his back and may be expose the people behind the mystery.

-The sun was just dipping below the western ridge when a bright set of lights crested the southern ridge; it was the familiar sound of a Land Cruiser coming from the direction of Bathurst.
-It was Paul, he had been worried when Robert did not return in a reasonable time from Bathurst so he took the old coach road to Sally's Flat and then doubled back on the main road.
-Paul knew that one day that broken fuel gauge was going to bite Robert in the arse and today was the day.
-As Paul filled the truck with 20 litres on diesel it was with a cheeky grin on his face he asked Robert if it might be time to fix the fuel gauge.
+The sun was just dipping below the western ridge when a bright set of lights crested the southern ridge; it was the familiar sound of a Land cruiser coming from the direction of Bathurst.
+It was Paul, he had been worried when Robert did not return in a reasonable time from Bathurst so he took the old Bridle Track to Sally's Flat and then doubled back on the main road.
+Paul new that one day that broken fuel gauge was going to bite Robert and today was the day.
+As Paul filled the truck with 20 litres of diesel it was with a cheeky grin he asked Robert if it might be time to fix the fuel gauge.
 Robert was not amused at his assistant's timing and humour.
 He had more important matters on his mind.

 Who could be giving him the fingers of gold?
 When he finally got home to the cottage, he barely touched his food.
-Later as he lay awake working methodically through the fifty-odd members of the small mining community, this mystery was playing havoc with every aspect of his life, eating, sleeping, even the planning work needed for the mine.
+Later as he lay awake working methodically through the fifty odd members of the small mining community, this mystery was playing havoc with every aspect of his life, eating, sleeping, even the planning work needed for the mine.

-Having drawn a blank with the locals he turned his mind to the well-dressed stranger who had arrived in town about the same time as the nuggets appeared.
-Decked out in brand new "squatter gear", moleskins, Akubra hat, a Dry-asa-Bone thrown casually over his shoulder, he had been picking Robert's brain every time they were in the pub.
+In the pub the following afternoon he continued to size up the locals.
+He turned his mind to the well dressed stranger who had arrived in town about the same time as the nuggets appeared.
+Decked out in brand new moleskins, broad-brimmed hat, a shiny pair of riding boots and dry-asa-bone thrown casually over his shoulder, he had been picking Robert's brain every time he was in the pub.